ericterpstra/packt-alert/README.md

 Probably.
 No guarantees.

+Also, this probably violates some sort of licensing terms of agreement or something with PacktPub.
+So don't use it.
+It is for educational purposes only.
+Really, it is.
+I made it to play around with Node, Nightmare.js, and the Twilio API.

 ##Requirements

 * A valid PacktPub.com account (free)
 * A Twilio Account with some credits added (not free)
 * A web server (not free) or a computer running ngrok (free)
+* PhantomJS installed on your system (free)

 ##Installation